-Caste Cove Beach in Weymouth will fully reopen after a project to rebuild the access steps received £20,000.
+Caste Cove Beach in Weymouth will fully reopen this easter as work to rebuild the access steps starts this week.

 Friends of Castle Cove Beach has announced that work has started to rebuild steps on a sloping 15m access path to the beach that was closed after cracks appeared.

 The footpath was closed by Dorset County Council in 2013 and the original steps removed after subsidence.

 The Friends of Castle Cove Beach Charity has raised the money for the new steps, which will be built with mounted metal pole set into the side of the cliff so that can dismantled and rebuilt easily, the charity said.